mickenordin/nextcloud-db/mariadb/compose/README.md

 The recovered position for this node is 22.
 The first value (cb61f63f-01fd-11eb-9e62-6745e57d17ff) is the cluster UUID, the next value (22) is the Galera seqno and the last value (1000-1000-7217) is the MariaDB GTID position.

 Now compare the Galera seqno value of 22 with other nodes.
 The highest value of this shall be started with `BOOTSTRAP=1`.
-If all nodes are reporting a same value, it means all nodes in the cluster are in the same consistent state.
+If all nodes are reporting the same value, it means all nodes in the cluster are in the same consistent state.
 Therefore, you can pick any of the nodes to bootstrap.

 Now on the chosen node, in this example let's say db1, run the bootstrap command as below:
 ```bash